Some simple practices for connecting on a deeper level

 - Have the emotions changed?

-- Is there anything you’d like to share with your past selves from this place?
-Is there anything you’d like to share with your future self?
+- Is there anything you’d like to share with yourself from this place?

 - Is there anything else that feels important or that you would like to recognise?